 In other cases, I need to provide closer guidance and sometimes I even need to say “No”.
 I know that at best I will annoy someone for that and at worst I will be hated for it, but this means that I actually care, I care very deeply about the students and their progress.
 In a very real sense, their success reflects on me.
 Therefore my promise to my thesis students is to scientifically train them the best way I can, and I am tough with them because from where I stand on, it is best that I point out any mistakes rather than someone else.
 I am very protective with my guys.

 As I said, I can and will say “No” when I think is warranted.
 I learned this from the very best.
 My own PhD advisor at Cornell once told me something in the lines of “If you have never referred to me as ‘that son of a b****’, I am not doing my job“.
-He was right, and for the record, he **did** a very good job (:-)… and in a very real sense, my success today is a reflection of his guidance as well as from the guidance of my MS thesis supervisors, of whom I will talk about in a future post.
+He was right, and for the record, he **did** a very good job (:-)… I miss that man.
+And in a very real sense, my success today is a reflection of his guidance as well as from the guidance of my MS thesis supervisors, of whom I will talk about in a future post.

 As for myself, I know for a fact that I have been called an S*B and even worse, but the truly good students always realize in the end that I am the way I am (as far as science is concerned) with their best interest in mind.

 Now, without further ado, here is an initial list of some things that I wish my graduate students do (or do not).
 I am sure that the list will grow as things keep coming to my mind, but nonetheless, here we go…

 ***DO NOT come to the lab, or even worse, call/email me asking “are we going to do any experiments today?“